 On his head, Bond sports a very tropical-looking straw pork pie hat with a checked cotton ribbon with stripes in varying shades of blue and white.
 Standard for the ’60s, it has a short brim.
 While out on the water with Felix, Bond also wears his black Harlequin wayfarer sunglasses.

 Bond’s feet aren’t clearly seen during this scene, but he appears to be wearing black leather loafers, much like he also wears later at the Junkanoo.
 However, he wears these shoes with no socks.

-His watch is the standard Rolex Submariner on an undersized RAF strap, seen in most other scenes of the film.
+His watch is the standard Rolex Submariner on a striped undersized NATO strap, seen in most other scenes of the film.
 It is this scene, though, where Q issues him his geiger counter Breitling.